 Mel is also a support worker for the COVID-19 helpline.

 In her spare time Mel cares for her family and enjoys surfing the net and doing as many puzzles as she can.

-Debbie is our newest member of staff joining us in December 2018.
+Debbie joined us in December 2018.
 Her role is Marketing, PR & Fundraising Assistant.
-She also assists in Creation Corner and Welcome Club where she believes laughter is essential.
+She also assists in The Welcome Club where she believes laughter is essential.
 Debbie also covers the administration of Adult Counselling and office administration when the need arises.
 Having 21 years Civil Service background in office administration she is a welcome addition to the charity, extremely passionate about Mental Health and believes everyone should have a voice.